Hello and welcome! Thank you for stopping by to follow along on our Foster-To-Adopt journey!

 After this, we had another opportunity to foster a child that seemed like it was absolutely going to work out, but didn’t.
 Even though it wasn’t meant to be, we were still taken aback.

 At this point, we were wondering if the Foster-To-Adopt program was going to work for us.
-After some late-night discussions, we decided we’d starting filling out paperwork for a different agency for their traditional Foster Care program.
+After some late-night discussions, we decided we’d start filling out paperwork for a different agency for their traditional Foster Care program.
 We were not looking forward to essentially redoing all the paperwork, interviews, training, and home studies that we literally just completed months earlier, but we knew the need for Foster Care was growing with the pandemic and we wanted to be there to help.
 We submitted the paperwork and continued to wait.

 A week or so later, on October 26, 2020, our caseworker from our initial agency called us again.
 This time she told us about two little girls ages 2 and 4.
 My heart felt so happy when I heard about these sisters and I couldn’t stop smiling.
 I remember messaging some family and friends to please pray for God’s will to be done because it would be “so fun to have two girls!”
 Our worker suggested that we shouldn’t get our hopes up, since these were two very healthy, young girls – there would likely be many home studies submitted for them and it was unlikely we’d be matched.
 We agreed and gave her permission to submit our home study anyway.